 Gitflow is ideally suited for projects that have a scheduled release cycle.
 This workflow doesn’t add any new concepts or commands beyond what’s required for the Feature Branch Workflow.
 Instead, it assigns very specific roles to different branches and defines how and when they should interact.
 In addition to feature branches, it uses individual branches for preparing, maintaining, and recording releases.
 Of course, you also get to leverage all the benefits of the Feature Branch Workflow: pull requests, isolated experiments, and more efficient collaboration.

-We want to make your Git development process easier and so we’re excited to announce a new support tutorial for your team’s branching workflow.
+We want to make your Git development cycle easier and so we’re excited to announce a new support tutorial for your team’s branching workflow.

 Instead of a single master branch, this workflow uses two branches to record the history of the project.
 The master branch stores the official release history, and the develop branch serves as an integration branch for features.
 It's also convenient to tag all commits in the master branch with a version number.